milesroberts-123/LaTeX-tutorial/README.md

 ## Essential LaTex packages

+comment - for adding multi-line comments

+natbib - for adding citations

 ## Adding text
 Simply type as you normally would between the `\begin{document}` and '\end{document}' lines to add text to a latex document.
 However, remember that one line of text = one paragraph.
 To begin a new paragraph, you need to hit enter a couple times.